cedar-policy/rfcs/text/0020-unique-record-keys.md

 ## Unresolved questions

 ### Order-independence for record keys

+[Resolved: we won't make any further changes as part of this RFC, but may address some of this in a different RFC]

 At first glance, one would hope that this change would be sufficient to ensure that the order of keys in a record literal (or more generally, any record value) does not matter.
 However, that's not quite true -- if keys are mapped to expressions with errors, the order does matter, because only the first error encountered will be returned.
 While we're making this change, should we also make a change so that we have true order-independence for Cedar record keys?